 Residence permits are granted to refugees for 10 years (Carte de resident).
-That permit is also granted ipso jure to their family, in particular to:
+The same permit is also granted ipso jure to their family, in particular to:

-- Spouses, partners (PACS) or their domestic partners if they have been admitted to join them according to the family reunification provisions;
+- Spouses, legal partners (PACS) or de facto partners (concubinage) if they have been admitted to join them under the family reunification procedure;

-- Spouses, partners (PACS) or their domestic partners in case their union has been sealed after the asylum application and under the condition it has been lasting for already over a year, and if they are genuinely living together;
+- Spouses, legal partners (PACS) or de facto partners (concubinage) where their union was sealed after the asylum application, under the condition it has been lasting for at least 1 year, and if they are genuinely living together;

 Since 1 March 2019, residence permits delivered to subsidiary protection beneficiaries are granted for four years (Carte de séjour pluriannuelle).
-The same residence permits are granted to their family on the basis of the same pattern than the one used for refugees.
+The same residence permits are granted to their family according to the same rules as for refugees.

 Refugees may encounter difficulties to get their residence permits issued or renewed.
-Their residence permits have to be issued the next 3 months following their request for such documentation.
+Their residence permits have to be issued within the next 3 months following their request for such documentation.
 The same goes for the subsidiary protection beneficiaries.
-OFPRA may take longer than expected to deliver the necessary documentation that has to be submitted for the issuance of their permits, namely the OFPRA birth certificates.
+However, OFPRA may take longer than expected to deliver the necessary documentation that has to be submitted for the issuance of their permits, namely the OFPRA birth certificates.
 Without them, prefectures refuse to deliver the residence permits and only provide certificates that a request for a residence permit has been lodged (récepissé).

-According to provisional Ministry of Interior statistics, France granted 18,610 residence permits to refugees and stateless persons and 9,460 to subsidiary protection beneficiaries in 2020.
-According to OFPRA, more than 33,000 persons (including accompanying minors) have received protection in 2020.
+According to provisional Ministry of Interior statistics, France granted 26,515 residence permits to refugees and stateless persons and 10,635 to subsidiary protection beneficiaries in 2022 (compared to 23,481 and 12,811 respectively in 2021).